Eviction Protections & Notice Requirements in Saudi Arabia

 What is this right?

-Landlords cannot evict tenants without following proper legal procedures:
+Landlords in Saudi Arabia cannot evict tenants without following proper legal procedures through the Enforcement Court (Tanfeedh):

-• Valid grounds: A landlord can seek eviction for non-payment of rent, lease expiry without renewal, property damage, or illegal use of the property.
+• Valid grounds: A landlord can seek eviction for non-payment of rent, lease expiry without renewal, property damage, subletting without permission, or illegal use of the property.

-• Court order: If the tenant does not leave voluntarily, the landlord must get an eviction order from the Enforcement Court.
-Self-help eviction (changing locks, cutting utilities) is not permitted.
+• Court order required: If the tenant does not leave voluntarily, the landlord must obtain an eviction order from the Enforcement Court (Tanfeedh).
+Self-help eviction — changing locks, cutting utilities, removing belongings — is illegal.

-• Ejar enforcement: Because Ejar contracts are enforcement documents, landlords can go directly to the Enforcement Court without a separate lawsuit in some cases.
+• Ejar fast track: Because Ejar contracts are enforcement documents, landlords can go directly to the Enforcement Court without filing a separate lawsuit in the General Court — making the process faster.

-• Tenant response: You have the right to contest the eviction and present your case in court.
+• Tenant response: You have the right to contest the eviction and present your case to the Enforcement Judge.

 When does it apply?